micropython/micropython/ports/unix/README.md

 To build a debuggable version of the Unix port, there are two options:

 1. Run `make [other arguments] DEBUG=1`.
-Note setting `DEBUG` also reduces the optimisation level, so it's not a good option for builds that also want the best performance.
+Note setting `DEBUG` also reduces the optimisation level and enables assertions, so it's not a good option for builds that also want the best performance.
 2. Run `make [other arguments] STRIP=`.
 Note that the value of `STRIP` is empty.
 This will skip the build step that strips symbols and debug information, but changes nothing else in the build configuration.

+### Optimisation Level

+The default compiler optimisation level is -Os, or -Og if `DEBUG=1` is set.

+Setting the variable `COPT` will explicitly set the optimisation level.
+For example `make [other arguments] COPT=-O0 DEBUG=1` will build a binary with no optimisations, assertions enabled, and debug symbols.